Image of a stream running over rocks in a neighborhood.

 He says that his agency and the Army Corps of Engineers have granted permits to 48 of 49 proposed regenerative stream projects in the region.

 Stream restoration is just one part of a broader effort to improve water quality, Underwood says, which should also include going after polluters and educating landowners about eco-friendly practices.
-His approach is especially well suited to park and forest areas, he adds, because it leads to less vegetation loss and less disturbance of the land than traditional stream-building techniques.
+His approach is especially well suited to park and forest areas, he adds, because it leads to less vegetation loss and less of the land than traditional stream-building techniques.

 Pomponio and Underwood agree on the ultimate goal: restored watersheds that are as natural as possible.